If it’s thinner (1mm or 2mm), K-TIG welds in TIG (melt-in) mode. In this mode the weld will be single pass,

 ASME doesn’t distinguish between GTAW and it’s variants (ASME under ASME QW-256 (Essential, Supplementary Essential and Non-Essential Variables for GTAW)).
 GTAW and its variants are all considered the same process under ASME.

 K-TIG welds are extremely consistent.
 Once the procedure has been established, it can be saved to the controller.
 That ensures high quality, repeatable welds that are fully compliant with an approved procedure.
-K-TIG welding eliminates variations in weld speed, quality, and welder fatigue.

 The running costs of K-TIG welding systems are extremely low.
 K-TIG’s high speed welding significantly reduces arc-on costs, like gas and power, and system consumables are negligible.